startae/hagrid/README.md

 	// * You can use whatever you want as values.
 	// * Fractions work great for grids and allow infinite columns without doing math.
 	// * Passing in false will prevent @i from setting any general width (Responsive widths are false by default)
-	// * using false/static values can be cool in combination with the "auto"-modifier

 	// * Recommended
 	@include i(1/2, 1/3 md, 1/4 lg);